uyuni-project/uyuni/testsuite/docs/Guidelines.md

  * Steps start with lower case (unless first person "I", abbreviation, etc.)
  * Don't use internals like ```#accept-btn```in steps, try to hide them with the scenario name
  * Use meaningful step names
+ * Use verbs that match the role of the step:
+   * "... is", "I am" or "... are" for "Given" steps (preconditions)
+   * "I ..." for "When" steps (actions)
+   * "... should" for "Then" steps (checks)
  * Don't use "we", use "I"
  * Put quotes (") around parameters
  * Don't use steps parameters if unneeded